Jeff Bezos: Criticism

 Bezos is known for creating an adversarial environment at Amazon, as well as insulting and verbally abusing his employees.
-As journalist Brad Stone revealed in his book The Everything Store, Bezos issued remarks to his employees such as "I'm sorry, did I take my stupid pills today?", "Are you lazy or just incompetent?", and "Why are you ruining my life?".
-Additionally, Bezos reportedly pitted Amazon teams against each other, and once declined to give Amazon employees city bus passes in order to discourage them from leaving the office.
+As journalist Brad Stone revealed in his book The Everything Store, Bezos issued remarks to his employees such as "I'm sorry, did I take my stupid pills today?", "Are you lazy or just incompetent?", and "Why are you ruining my life?"
+Additionally, Bezos reportedly pitted Amazon teams against each other, and once refused to give Amazon employees city bus passes in order to discourage them from leaving the office.

 Throughout his early years of ownership of The Washington Post, Bezos was accused of having a potential conflict of interest with the paper.
-Bezos and the newspaper's editorial board have dismissed accusations that he unfairly controlled the paper's content and Bezos maintains the paper's independence.
-Bezos treatment of employees at The Washington Post has also drawn scrutiny.
-In 2013, more than 400 Washington Post employees wrote an open letter to Bezos criticizing his poor wages and benefits for his employees.
-The letter demanded "Fair wages; fair benefits for retirement, family leave and health care; and a fair amount of job security”.
+Bezos and the newspaper's editorial board have dismissed accusations that he unfairly controlled the paper's content, and Bezos maintains that the paper is independent.
+Bezos' treatment of employees at The Washington Post has also drawn scrutiny.
+In 2018, more than 400 Washington Post employees wrote an open letter to Bezos criticizing his poor wages and benefits for his employees.
+The letter demanded "Fair wages; fair benefits for retirement, family leave and health care; and a fair amount of job security".
+Around 750 employees at The Washington Post went on a brief strike in December 2023 in response to Bezos' plans to lay off staff.